-In Egypt, however, C. montrouzieri was unable to survive the cold of winter in sufficient numbers to be effective, and the main biological control agents there are the parasitoids Anagyrus kamali and Achrysopophagus sp.
+In Egypt, however, C. montrouzieri was unable to survive the cold of winter in sufficient numbers to be effective and the main biological control agents there are the parasitoids Anagyrus kamali and Achrysopophagus sp.
 (Bartlett, 1978).
-In India, where grapes are grown in areas that may have quite a cold winter, the control agents used against M. hirsutus are the parasitoid Anagyrus dactylopii and the coccinellid predators Scymnus coccivora, S. conformis and S. gratiousus (Mani, 1989).
-Gowda and Manjunath (1998) reported that Hibiscus cannabinus was a suitable trap crop for M. hirsutus infesting mulberry in Mysore.
+In India, where grapes (Vitis vinifera) are grown in areas that may have quite a cold winter, the control agents used against M. hirsutus are the parasitoid Anagyrus dactylopii and the coccinellid predators Scymnus coccivora, S. conformis and S. gratiosus (Mani, 1989).
+Gowda and Manjunath (1998) reported that Hibiscus cannabinus was a suitable trap crop for M. hirsutus infesting mulberry (Morus) in Mysore.

-In Egypt, almost total control of the mealybug is maintained using the parasitoid Anagyrus kamali (Williams, 1996).
-This parasitoid has also been introduced to Grenada, Trinidad and some other Caribbean islands to control M. hirsutus (Pollard, 1995; Garland, 1998; Anon., 2000a; Michaud and Evans, 2000; Kairo et al., 2000).
+In Egypt, almost total control of the mealybug is maintained using the parasitoid A. kamali (Williams, 1996).
+This parasitoid has also been introduced to Grenada, Trinidad and some other Caribbean islands to control M. hirsutus (Pollard, 1995; Garland, 1998; Anon., 2000a; Kairo et al., 2000; Michaud and Evans, 2000).
 Pesticide spraying against disease vectors may reduce the natural enemy populations at times and allow a resurgence of the mealybug.
-Additional introductions of predators such as Cryptolaemus montrouzieri have been used on some Caribbean islands to reduce mealybug populations further (Gautam et al., 1996; Anon., 2000a).
-For biological control purposes, M. hirsutus can be reared in the laboratory on pumpkins, particularly those varieties with creases in the skin (Japanese pumpkin, Cucurbita moschata; acorn squash, Cucurbita pepo var.
-Turbinata) and on sprouting Irish potatoes (Mani, 1990; Meyerdirk, 1997; Serrano and Lapointe, 2002).
+Additional introductions of predators such as C. montrouzieri have been used on some Caribbean islands to reduce mealybug populations further (Gautam et al., 1996; Anon., 2000a).
+For biological control purposes, M. hirsutus can be reared in the laboratory on pumpkins (Cucurbita), particularly those varieties with creases in the skin (Japanese pumpkin, Cucurbita moschata; acorn squash, Cucurbita pepo var. turbinata) and on sprouting Irish potatoes (Solanum tuberosum) (Mani, 1990; Meyerdirk, 1997; Serrano and Lapointe, 2002).

 For Trinidad and Tobago, Singh (1999) estimated control costs of M. hirsutus in 1995-1997 to be US$ 5.1 million, while probable losses averted by control were estimated at US$ 41 million, giving a benefit:cost ratio of 8:1.